 Other than collectibles (art, rugs, antiques, stamps, coins, etc.) you can invest as you like.

-But keep in mind that just because the IRS allows it, doesn’t mean your custodian will.
-For example, the IRS is fine with your buying real estate in your IRA…but your custodian may not be.
+But keep in mind that just because the IRS allows it, doesn’t mean your custodian will – or that it’s a good investment.
+For example, the IRS will allow you to buy real estate in your IRA…but your custodian may not be OK with it.
 Make sure to check with your IRA custodian before opening an account.

 Q. If my IRA loses money, can I claim a tax deduction?

 A. Nope.
 You don’t pay taxes on anything you make on your IRA and you don’t claim tax benefits for any losses you incur.
 In most cases, you get a deduction when you deposit the money and you pay tax on the money when you make a withdrawal.
 End of story.

 Q. What if I don’t have the money to fund my IRA?